lucassbatista/lucassbatista/README.md

 # Hi there :relaxed:

 My name is Lucas Batista, I am a Software Developer Analyst.
 I love to bring new ideas and solve real problems.
-Currently working a lot with the .NET platform.
+Currently working a lot with the .NET platform and Java Spring Boot.

 I am very interested in Software Architecture, I love to study and apply design / architecture standards.
 About this, I am currently studying and applying DDD in the projects I have been working on.